hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_Salifish.md

     names(files) <-  samples
  ```

-> **An alternative to this is having absolute paths instead of relative paths.** This would be useful so you can run this from anywhere in your filesystem.
+> **OPTION 2: An alternative to this is having absolute paths instead of relative paths.** This would be useful so you can run this from anywhere in your filesystem.
 >

 	dir <- getwd()